 \section{Exploring the flaxion physics}

-From the results of RL, the flaxion decay constant $f_a$, as well as the misalignment angle $\theta_{i}$ given by Eq. \eqref{eq:alignment-angle}, can be fixed.
-Then we can set the upper bound for the inflationary scale $H_{\mathrm{inf}}$ through Eq. \eqref{eq:inf-scale_iso}.
+Each of the models found by the agents takes a different charge configuration.
+Depending on their charges, the flaxion decay constant $f_a$ as well as the misalignment angle $\theta_{i}$ given by Eq. \eqref{eq:alignment-angle} are determined by results discovered by the agent.
+Then, based on the results of RL, we can set the upper bound for the inflationary scale $H_{\mathrm{inf}}$ through Eq. \eqref{eq:inf-scale_iso}.
 Fig. \ref{fig:H-theta_log} shows the correlation between inflationary scales and the misalignment angles for each model.
 The colors of the data classify energy scales.
-The blue, red, green, and orange mean $M = 10^{14},\ 10^{15},\ 10^{16},$ and $10^{17} \GeV$ respectively.
+The blue, red, green, and orange mean $M = 10^{14},\ 10^{15},\ 10^{16},$ and $10^{17}\,\GeV$ respectively.
 The gray shaded region is excluded by Eq. \eqref{eq:inf-scale}.
 Therefore, we can state that $M\gtrsim 10^{15}\,\GeV$ models are favored by cosmology.

-In this section, we discuss the flaxion phenomenology.
-To calculate the flaxion-photon coupling, we should determine the FN charges for both quarks and leptons.
-Thus, we run some training for the lepton sector.
-Two benchmark points of the quark sector are shown in Table \ref{tab:benchmark_quark15} and Table \ref{tab:benchmark_quark16}.
-Benchmark 1 has the highest intrinsic value in the case of $M=10^{15}\,\GeV$.
-On the other hand, benchmark 2 has the highest intrinsic value in the case of $M=10^{16}\,\GeV$.

 {\stretch{1}}